LudicMindStudio/RoadAheadTeamVault/Writing Documents/(WIP) Plotlines & Story Progression.md

 ![[Pasted image 20251007162315.png]]

 # How all plots are interlinked:
-Need to learn coping strategies from memories that will impact the village plotline.
+The player will learn coping strategies from memories that will impact the village plotline.
 These coping strategies will also impact how Lakshmi reacts to the parents mystery.
 The Fog will lift from village